-Landfill- and livestock-sourced biogas represent a significant opportunity to produce RNG and Renewable Electricity, while also reducing GHG emissions.
-While landfill projects for RNG and Renewable Electricity have been developed over the past few decades, undeveloped landfills remain a significant source of biogas.
+Electricity have been developed over the past few decades, undeveloped landfills remain a significant source of biogas.
 Moreover, as technology continues to develop and economic incentives grow, livestock farm biogas, in particular, represents a relatively untapped biogas opportunity.

 While LFG has accounted for most of the growth in biogas projects to date, we believe that additional economically viable LFG project opportunities exist.
 According to the EPA Landfill Methane Outreach Program ("EPALMOP") project database, as of August 2020, there were 565 LFG projects in operation in the United States, including 399 operating LFG-to-electricity projects that may be converted to produce RNG, 11 construction projects, and 54 planned RNG and Renewable Electricity projects, as well as 477 additional candidate landfills.
-Based on the EPA data, these 477 candidate landfills have the potential to collect a combined 499 million standard cubic feet of LFG per day, or the equivalent of carbon dioxide emissions from approximately 63,000 barrels of oil.
-Based on our industry experience and technical knowledge and analysis, after evaluating their currently available LFG collection systems and potential production capacities, we believe that approximately 25 of these sites are potentially economically viable as projects for acquisition and growth.
-In the future, additional candidate landfills may become economically viable as their growth increases LFG production and requires installation of LFG collection systems.
+Based on the EPA data, these 477 candidate landfills have the potential to collect a combined 515 million standard cubic feet of LFG per day, or the equivalent of almost 90,000 barrels of oil.
+Many of these landfills do not have gas collection systems currently in place, but the EPA estimates that many of these sites could support economic installation of LFG recovery systems enabling the development of LFG projects.
+Although the EPA has identified these candidate sites, in our view, most of these sites, based on current technologies available and other individual characteristics, are not economically viable LFG project sites.
+We believe, however, that we have the industry experience and technical knowledge to identify the economically viable sites and projects for acquisition and growth.